The Woolman Semester School: Progressive, Experiential Education

 Woolman students earn transferable high school credits while taking an active role in their learning experience through community work, organic gardening and cooking, permaculture, art, wilderness exploration, service work, and by doing advocacy and activism work with real issues of peace, justice and sustainability in the world.

 We recently won The Green Voice Bay Area Award (Acknowledging Youth & Organizations Leading the Way in Eco-Awareness, Social Justice, Sustainability, and Peace).

-The academic foundation of the semester school consists of three core academic classes: Peace Studies, Environmental Science, and Global Issues as well as two academic electives, math (Algebra II and Pre-Calculus) and Spanish II and III.
+The academic foundation of the semester school consists of three core academic classes: Peace Studies, Environmental Science, and Global Issues as well as two academic electives, math (Algebra II and Pre-Calculus) and Conversational Spanish.
 All students take Art, Nonviolent Communication and Farm to Table classes.
 In addition, students who do not need Math or Spanish may choose from non-acdemic electives which are offered each semester.
 In the past these courses have included Art as Activism, Wilderness Training, Permaculture, the History of American Music and others.